Arisuzea/PunkCity/README.md

 </details>

-Disable all overlays — Steam, Discord, GPU software, Xbox Game Bar — before launching.
+Disable all overlays from Steam, Discord, GPU software, and Xbox Game Bar before launching.

 ---